IBM's Shareholder Risk Is As Big A Problem As Quarterly Revenue

-We are responsible to more than sixteen hundred stockholders—men, women and children—who are scattered over the civilized world.
+We are responsible to more than sixteen hundred stockholders — men, women and children — who are scattered over the civilized world.
 It is their money we are spending.
 Not mine, nor yours.
 It is the money, in many cases, belonging to widows and orphans; so, we have to deal with it in a serious and honest way.

 When we do not put up the best we have against that money which they have entrusted to us, we are not playing a fair and honest game.